 With so many incredible destinations around the world, it can be easy to forget that almost two-thirds of our planet is covered by water.
-In honor of World Oceans Day, which was designated by the United Nations in 2009 to raise awareness about the benefits our oceans provide, we’ve rounded up some of our favorite coastal cities around the globe with plenty of opportunities for appreciating the sea.
+We’ve rounded up some of our favorite coastal cities around the globe with plenty of opportunities for appreciating the sea.

 Cape Town, South Africa